 By being aware of the performance between all connection points, SD-WAN can send traffic over the most efficient route possible, whether that’s your enterprise MPLS line or a 4G LTE connection.
 If one of these connections is lost, SD-WAN will automatically and instantly reroute traffic over an alternative circuit so that session-based applications such as VoIP calls won’t be interrupted.

 Compared to the handful of options for tagging and mapping MPLS traffic, SD-WAN may offer dozens or hundreds of ways to map application prioritization.
-SD-WAN typically comes with capability of identifying hundreds or thousands of applications and the ability to map those application into traffic queues.
+SD-WAN typically comes with the capability of identifying hundreds or thousands of applications and the ability to map those applications into traffic queues.

 So for example, a company might choose to route all internal unified communications and other internal traffic over MPLS while piping cloud application traffic, file transfers, and other latency-insensitive instances to business or consumer Internet services.

-SD-WAN provides visibility into both legacy and cloud applications, allowing organizations to monitor every Internet and WAN link including the quality that is being provided in terms of latency, packet loss and throughput.
-SD-WAN addresses common issues that enterprise organizations face with networks: cost, complexity, performance and flexibility.
+SD-WAN vendors provide visibility into both legacy and cloud applications, allowing organizations to monitor every Internet and WAN link including the quality that is being provided in terms of latency, packet loss, and throughput.
+SD-WAN addresses common issues that enterprise organizations face with networks: cost, complexity, performance, and flexibility.

 While SD-WAN sends traffic over broadband Internet, MPLS may or may not be in the equation and is not necessary for launching a new office location.
 A new branch can get up and running with a simple broadband connection and SD-WAN can ultimately help reduce the networking footprint of a branch, bring branches closer to cloud and SaaS applications, and provide a single view over an entire network.

-Because locations no longer require expensive MPLS lines, SD-WAN can often lead to savings by leveraging lower cost Internet bandwidth.
-While SD-WAN packet delivery not quite as reliable sending packets over the Internet compared to MPLS because traffic must be shared on the public Internet, overall performance and bandwidth availability tends to be greater.
+Because locations no longer require expensive MPLS lines, SD-WAN can often lead to savings by leveraging lower-cost Internet bandwidth.
+While SD-WAN packet delivery not quite as reliable sending packets over the Internet compared to MPLS because traffic must be shared on the public Internet, overall performance and bandwidth availability tend to be greater.

 Core benefits of SD-WAN: